BobSteagall/clang-builder/README.txt

     or, alternatively:

     $ sudo tar -zxvf ./clang-builder/packages/kewb-clang39X*.tgz -C /

+    If you are satisfied that everything is working correctly, then at some point you'll want to set ownership of the un-tarred files to root:

+    $ cd /usr/local
+    $ sudo chown -R root:root clang/3.9.X/
+    $ sudo chown root:root bin/*clang39X*

  f.
 If you want to create an RPM for subsequent installations: